vibbits/training-material/topics/python-programming/tutorials/5_lists_and_tuples/tutorial.md

 print(myString.replace(' is ',' was '))  # Replace ' is ' by ' was '.
 Spaces are necessary, otherwise the 'is' in 'This' will be replaced!
 ```

+These are the methods that we will use the most during this course.
 A list with all string methods and a full description can be found in the [Python documentation](https://docs.python.org/3/library/stdtypes.html#string-methods), or simply type `dir(myString)`

 ```python